Culture of Finland: Literature

 Though Finnish written language could be said to exist since Mikael Agricola translated the New Testament into Finnish in the 16th century as a result of the Protestant Reformation, few notable works of literature were written until the 19th century, which saw the beginning of a Finnish national Romantic Movement.
 This prompted Elias Lönnrot to collect Finnish and Karelian folk poetry and arrange and publish them as Kalevala, the Finnish national epic.
 The era saw a rise of poets and novelists who wrote in Finnish, notably Aleksis Kivi and Eino Leino.
 Juhani Aho was nominated for the Nobel Prize in Literature twelve times.

 After Finland became independent there was a rise of modernist writers, most famously Mika Waltari.
 Frans Eemil Sillanpää was awarded the Nobel Prize in Literature in 1939, so far the only Nobel prize-winning Finnish author.
 The Second World War prompted a return to more national interests in comparison to a more international line of thought, characterized by Väinö Linna.
 Literature in modern Finland is in a healthy state, with detective stories enjoying a particular boom of popularity.
 Ilkka Remes, a Finnish author of thrillers, is very popular.
 Juha Vuorinen has received the Kultapokkari ('Golden Paperback') award for his humorous books, and in all has sold over two million books in Finland.

+The works of Tove Jansson has become a staple in modern Finnish culture, her Moomin books has influenced a large media franchise, spawning visual media, art, museums, amusement parks and merchandise (like Moomin mugs) common in the Finnish home.